GrammaTech/grammatech.github.io/ra/binary-rewriting.md

 ---

 ## About the area
-Automatic transformation of binary software executables and libraries to improve functionality, security, and efficiency.
+Automatic disassembly, analysis, and transformation of binary software executables and libraries to improve functionality, security, and efficiency.

 ## Benefits
 - Industry leading binary analysis and transformation built on our